 Fort Erie Railway Museum 400 Central Avenue north of Gilmore Rd. just north of the Public Library and Sugarbowl Park

 This Historic Site includes an old railway steam engine cab, a caboose and two original railway stations.
-The CNR train known as a Northern 4-8-4 was built in 1948 and served until 1959.
+The CNR locomotive 6218 known as a Northern 4-8-4 was built in 1948 and served until 1959.
 It was the last steam engine to carry passengers in Canada.
-The Station from Ridgeway, built in 1856, and the station dating to 1878 from the International Railway Bridge in Fort Erie were moved to this site.
-Displays of railway artifacts are displayed inside the Ridgeway Station and the cab.
+The Grand Trunk Railway Station from Ridgeway, built circa 1900, and the GTR station dating to 1878 from the International Railway Bridge in Fort Erie were moved to this site.
+Displays of railway artifacts are displayed inside the Ridgeway Stations.
 The site is open for viewing all year, although the buildings are only open in summer from Victoria Day through Labour Day 7 days a week, 9:00 a.m. - 5:00 p.m.
 Admission by donation.
 Free parking.
 The site is located next to Sugarbowl Park.
-Public washrooms are now available in summer at the adjacent Central Fire Hall.
+Public washrooms are available in summer at the adjacent Central Fire Hall.

 Niagara Railway Museum 21 Warren Street, Fort Erie

 The old railway depot in Fort Erie has been renovated and turned into a railway museum.
 This was where, back in the hayday of the town's busy railroad era, the trains were repaired.
-The building has been cleaned up, and there are a steel boxcar and 2 locomotive cabs on display.
-The boxcar holds several artifacts for viewing.
+The building has been cleaned up, and there are boxcars and locomotive cabs on display as well as various other artifacts and models.
 Usually open during the month of July and August on Saturdays and Sundays 10:00 a..m. - 2:00 p.m.
 For special Open Houses see Events page.
 Admission by donation.